Critical Illness Insurance cover for Contractors

 Contractors can be subject to various work related pressure that can take a serious toll on their health.
 Lack of mobility during the working day, rushed breaktimes and the stress associated with responsibilities and invariably tight deadlines can all have an impact on a previously healthy individual.

 However, these same illnesses can leave you in a reduced state of health.
 For a regular monthly premium a contractor can arrange for a lump sum to be provided on diagnosis of such an illness.
-The funds can be spent as you chose for example to settle a mortgage, pay for a period of convalescence or even pay for changes to the home.
+The funds can be spent as you choose for example to settle a mortgage, pay for a period of convalescence or even pay for alterations needed to allow you to stay in your home.

 Important considerations when looking at critical illness cover

-You also have the option of a decreasing amount of cover (decreasing Term Assurance, DTA) that will reduce in line with a reduced liability - i.e. a repayment mortgage.
+You can cover yourself for a fixed level amount over a set term (i.e. until retirement/your children grow up/a debt is repaid etc. or you have the option of a reducing amount of cover that will reduce in line with a reduced liability - i.e. a repayment mortgage.

-ContractorUK are not authorised to offer regulated mortgage advice.
-ContractorUK are introducers to CMME.
+ContractorUK are not authorised to offer regulated insurance advice.
+ContractorUK are introducers to Freelancer Financials.